jandreanalytics/PPalytics/README.md

 ### Origin Story

-I built this tool initially for my own use when I noticed PayPal's built-in analytics weren't providing the depth of insight I needed for business decisions.
+I built PPalytics initially for my own use when I noticed PayPal's built-in analytics weren't providing the depth of insight I needed for business decisions.
 After sharing it with other freelancers and receiving positive feedback, I refined it into a more comprehensive solution that could help others in similar situations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>